Wednesday, 30 September 2015

 Chop the palak leaves and wash thoroughly.

-Heat oil in a wok.
+Heat the oil in a wok.
 Fry the potatoes and egg plants separately and keep aside.

-Temper the same oil with panchphoron and halved dry red chilli.
+Temper the same oil with panchphoron and the halved dry red chilli.

-Add the chopped palak, add salt and little turmeric.
+Add the chopped palak, add salt and a little of turmeric.
 Stir and cover.
-A lot of water will release.
+A lot of water would release.

-If you are using fried bori add with the potatoes.
+If you are using fried bori, fry in the beginning, take out and add at the end.

 We eat all the four dishes with steamed rice but it tastes good with chapatis too.